adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

 Exchange Hamiltonian could be filtered by distance, template or set of (i,j,k) tuples (R vectors).

-Use :py:meth:`.ExchangeHamiltonian.filter` to filter the instance of the :py:class:`.ExchangeHamiltonian` and :py:meth:`.ExchangeHamiltonian.filtered` to get the filtered copy of the :py:class:`.ExchangeHamiltonian`:
+Use :py:meth:`.SpinHamiltonian.filter` to filter the instance of the :py:class:`.SpinHamiltonian` and :py:meth:`.SpinHamiltonian.filtered` to get the filtered copy of the :py:class:`.SpinHamiltonian`:

 .. doctest::

     >>> import radtools as rad
-    >>> hamiltonian = rad.ExchangeHamiltonian()
+    >>> hamiltonian = rad.SpinHamiltonian()
     >>> hamiltonian.add_atom("Cr", position=(0.25, 0.25, 0))
     >>> hamiltonian.add_atom("Cr", position=(0.75, 0.75, 0))
     >>> bonds = [